2pasha/project_1/README.md

 For backend: Node JS, Express JS, Mongoose and others

-For frontend: React, Redux, Bulma
+For frontend: React, Redux, Bulma, Chart.js and others

 For frontend hosting: GitHub pages